-Before you begin to use Adobe Audition CS6 Classroom in a Book, you should have a working knowledge of your computer and its operating system.
+Before you begin to use Adobe Audition CC Classroom in a Book, you should have a working knowledge of your computer and its operating system.
 Make sure that you know how to use the mouse and standard menus and commands, and also how to open, save, and close files.
-If you need to review these techniques, see the documentation included with your Microsoft Windows or Macintosh system.
+If you need to review these techniques, see the help files and other documentation included with your Microsoft Windows or Apple Mac OS X system.
 It's also highly recommended that you read over the introduction to the Audition manual that covers digital audio basics.

 You'll also need the ability to get audio in and out of your computer.
-Virtually all computers include on-board audio capabilities (audio input for recording, and internal speakers or a headphone jack for monitoring), but be aware that these use consumer-grade components and while adequate, will not showcase what Audition can do to the fullest extent.
+Virtually all computers include onboard audio capabilities (audio input for recording, and internal speakers or a headphone jack for monitoring), but be aware that these use consumer-grade components, and although adequate, will not showcase what Audition can do to the fullest extent.
 Professional and "prosumer" audio interfaces are available at very reasonable costs, and are recommended not just for doing the lessons in this book, but also for any future audio work involving computers.